We have all experienced some form of pain. We know that it is unpleasant and can be debilitating when we experience it.

 For some, pain can be short-lived and easily addressed, but for many of us we may struggle with chronic pain that greatly impacts our daily lives.
 It can be chronic headaches, back and neck pain or joint pains like knee pain and muscle tension.
 We may experience this pain on a weekly or daily basis, changing or inhibiting what we are able to do.

-To relieve this pain and restore your health, acupuncture has proven to be a viable, effective solution that has been practiced for over 5000 years.
-Through the insertion of hair-fine needles into specific points along the body, acupuncture is able to improve immune response, decrease inflammation and change the pain-signalling channels back to the brain.
-With consecutive treatments (varies based on individual needs), you may be able to decrease pain levels and frequency, improve circulation and mobility ultimately being able to enjoy your daily routines again without discomfort.
+Acupuncture has been practiced for over 5000 years.
+Through the insertion of hair-fine needles into specific points along the body, acupuncture can help to improve immune response, decrease inflammation and help change the pain-signalling channels back to the brain.
+With consecutive treatments (varies based on individual needs and response), you may be able to decrease pain levels and frequency, improve circulation and mobility.

 How does Acupuncture work?